 Maintaining your PMP credentials is not as hard as most people think, as long as you plan it well.
 Treat your re-certification as a Project.
 Follow the same processes that you do on your projects - Initiate, Plan, Execute, Monitor and Control, Close.
+In this article, I’m sharing some of the good practices that I’ve been following in order to maintain and track my PDUs for my PMP certification, in the past decade.

 Let’s consider a few aspects of PMI’s Continuing Certification Requirements (CCR) program: